 Trainees will rotate to posts in microbiology/virology (in Oxford or Aylesbury), infection consults, infectious diseases in-patient care and IM/ID (Oxford, Banbury and/or Slough).
 In addition the Oxford training Programme delivers training in direct patient care of complex bone and joint infections on the Bone Infection Unit, Nuffield Orthopaedic Centre.

-The department collaborates with Ealing Hospital where trainees may spend 6 months gaining experience of a diverse Infectious Diseases case mix.
+A new rotation has been established with Ealing General Hospital where trainees may spend 6 months gaining experience of a diverse Infectious Diseases case mix.
 The deanery collaborates with Wessex Deanery and opportunities exist for delivery of ID training in Southampton too.
 Options exist, by negotiation, to do ITU (mandatory for those doing ID/IM), to spend periods in genito-urinary medicine, paediatric infectious diseases and in public health.

 The department has very high success rates for specialty examinations and receives consistently excellent feedback from trainees in GMC surveys.